A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Related Works

+Negotiation has been studied across a wide range of settings that differ in the object of negotiation (final outcomes vs.\ intermediate actions or commitments), the number of parties, the temporal structure of interaction (sequential vs.\ simultaneous), the information available to agents, and whether proposals remain non-binding or become persistent constraints.
+These five factors shape not only strategic behavior, but also what kinds of negotiation competence existing benchmarks can meaningfully assess.
+We therefore ask which negotiation regimes are already well covered by current benchmarks, and which remain under-evaluated.
-\textbf{Benchmarks for Outcome-level Bargaining Games.~} A large fraction of negotiation research evaluates agents in \emph{outcome-level} bargaining settings: typically bilateral (though sometimes multi-party) interactions with \emph{private preferences}, where agents exchange proposals -- most commonly via \emph{sequential alternating offers} -- over a \emph{final allocation} (e.g., a price or division of items), and proposals remain \emph{non-binding until acceptance}. \citet{rubinstein1982perfect}'s alternating-offers model formalized this protocol and served as a reference point for many subsequent benchmark designs.

-This setting has motivated several widely used benchmarks.
-The Automated Negotiating Agents Competition (ANAC) established a standard suite for bilateral multi-issue negotiation under private preference profiles, which primarily uses this alternating-offers model \citep{baarslag2010}.
-Outcome-level bargaining has also been instantiated in language-based benchmarks: Deal or No Deal operationalizes bargaining over item divisions with private values through dialogue \citep{lewis2017dealdealendtoendlearning}, and the ``CraigslistBargain'' benchmark enables training and evaluation for buyer-seller price negotiation with alternating offers \citep{he2018decouplingstrategygenerationnegotiation}.
-More recent work extends outcome-level bargaining to multilateral settings with LLM agents \citep{abdelnabi2024cooperationcompetitionmaliciousnessllmstakeholders}.
+\textbf{Benchmarks for outcome-level bargaining games.~} A large fraction of negotiation research evaluates agents in \emph{outcome-level} bargaining settings, where agents negotiate over a final allocation and offers remain non-binding until acceptance. \citep{rubinstein1982perfect}'s alternating-offers model formalized this protocol and has shaped many subsequent benchmarks.
+The Automated Negotiating Agents Competition (ANAC), for example, established a widely used benchmark suite for bilateral multi-issue negotiation under private preference profiles, which primarily uses this alternating-offers model \citep{baarslag2010}.
+Outcome-level bargaining has also been instantiated in language-based settings such as Deal or No Deal \citep{lewis2017dealdealendtoendlearning} and CraigslistBargain \citep{he2018decouplingstrategygenerationnegotiation}, and more recent work extends such bargaining to multilateral LLM settings \citep{abdelnabi2024cooperationcompetitionmaliciousnessllmstakeholders}.
+These benchmarks have yielded important insights, but they primarily support evaluation of negotiation over final outcomes rather than settings in which intermediate commitments persist and reshape future bargaining opportunities.

-While these benchmarks are well-suited for bargaining over a final allocation, they generally do not model binding intermediate commitments that persist and constrain future feasible agreements -- an important feature of frontline crisis negotiation and other complex multi-party settings.

-\textbf{Coalition formation and coalitional bargaining games.~} Multi-party negotiation is often studied through coalition formation and coalitional bargaining: in \emph{outcome-level} settings with $3+$ agents, parties negotiate over a coalition structure (how agents partition into coalitions) and a payoff allocation (how coalition value is divided), typically via \emph{sequential} proposal/accept dynamics with offers remaining \emph{non-binding until agreement}; information may be either perfect or imperfect.